 The Town of Whitby is committed to being an open and inclusive organization that is responsive to the needs and concerns of its residents.
 As part of this commitment, from June 19 to July 6, public opinion firm Forum Research conducted a community survey on behalf of the Town to gauge resident satisfaction with the Town’s programs and services.
 The survey included both a randomized telephone survey and an online survey.
 Survey data collected will provide valuable information to help inform the development of the Town’s annual budgets, strategic plan priorities and program/service delivery.

 - From June 19 to July 6, more than 1,600 residents took part in the 2018 Community Survey conducted by Forum Research on behalf of the Town.

 Learn more about the Community Survey.

 Corporate Rebrand Project

-The corporate rebrand is a multi-year project that consists of three phases: research and brand assessment, development, and implementation.
-Completion of the project will result in a new logo, supporting colours, typography and messaging for the Town of Whitby.
-A new brand architecture and standards will also be developed to ensure a consistent, united brand is delivered going forward.
+The corporate rebrand is a multi-year project that consists of three phases: research and engagement, design, and implementation.
+Completion of the project will result in a new brand which includes a logo, supporting colours, typography and messaging for the Town of Whitby.
+A brand architecture and standards will also be developed to ensure a consistent, united brand is delivered going forward.

 Project Start: September 2017